 Bully sticks, however, are very easily digestible.
 This property means your dog should have no problem eating them and later expelling them.
 Their stomach should efficiently break down the substance with no issues.
 Plus, bully sticks don’t splinter like other products, so there’s no concern for internal wounds.

-Too many dog foods, treats, and products use a wide range of questionable ingredients and potentially harmful preservatives.
+Too many dog foods, dog treats, and other edible dog products use a wide range of questionable ingredients and potentially harmful preservatives.
 Bully sticks only use one product, and it’s all-natural.

 Bull penis, as crude as it might sound to our human ears, is a very high-protein beef muscle that offers support to your dog’s muscles, brain, skin, and fur.
 They do not contain any chemicals or preservatives, so they’re perfect for dogs with sensitive stomachs or allergy problems, too.